BehroozEivazi/FadExercise/README.md

 # CV_Practice
-This project is practice of computer vision
+This rep is practice of computer vision